gran4/AI-InvestiBot/README.md

     - kumo_cloud

 P.S:
-  + Model trained for 20 epochs
+  + Model trained for 100 epochs
   + RMSE stands for Root Mean Squared Error
+    - Shows the absolute errors(How far away the prediction is from the expected)
     - It provides a single value that represents the average magnitude of the errors
     - Easily interpretable.
   + RMSSE stands for Root Mean Squared Scaled Error
     - It accounts for variations in the scale and magnitude of different stocks
     - Allows for more meaningful comparisons across different time series.
+    - more reliable evaluation metric(a bot with a higher RMSE is better then a bot with higher RMSSE)
   + The lower the better.
+  + Not trained on train data